 We have a guide on the reasonable life expectancy for most appliances to help you work out if you should ask for a fix under the ACL.

 If your appliance is broken and lasted longer than the warranty, or what you're covered for under consumer law, it may be cheaper to replace rather than fix – although some people are willing to pay a bit more for repair if it means they can save the appliance from landfill.

 It pays to look for local repair options, such as repair cafes (if the item is portable), which may be able to help you repair broken items yourself or fix problems for you.
 Of course, unless you can repair it, recycle it or return it to the manufacturer, landfill is the likeliest destination.

 Not built to last

-In an ideal world, we would have affordable products that last, for which the repair process (with manufacturers or independent repairers) is simple and fair.
+In an ideal world, we would have affordable products that last, with a repair process (with manufacturers or independent repairers) that is simple and fair.
 It would mean better quality products in our homes with a lower environmental impact.

 There are plenty of common appliance issues you can fix yourself, but sometimes you will need to call in an expert.

 The good news is that your issue may be something you can easily fix yourself.
 If you have a problem that's not listed here, try searching online for advice, check troubleshooting guides on the CHOICE website or in your owner's manual, or use the manufacturer's customer support services to see if other customers have had similar issues.

 A budget to mid-range fridge should last at least six to nine years before you'd even consider replacing it instead of repairing it, but things can go wrong.

 Spy a puddle of water under your fridge door?
 Check the back of the fridge to see if the defrost water tray is in the right position and that the drainage tube that leads to it is actually pointing at the drip tray.